resetius/coroio.dev/index.md

 [COROIO](https://github.com/resetius/coroio) is under active development, and we welcome feedback and contributions from the community.

 For source code and implementation details, visit our [GitHub repository](https://github.com/resetius/coroio).

+## Dependencies (minimal by design)

+The library is intentionally simple and has minimal dependencies:
+- Core modules have no external dependencies beyond the C++ standard library and the OS APIs.
+- Optional components:
+  - io_uring support on Linux uses liburing (optional).
+  - SSL/TLS uses OpenSSL (optional).
+  - Other features (like WebSocket) are layered on top of the core building blocks.